 The Gamepad Has Some Serious Limitations

 While the Wii U may be a revelatory experience with actual gameplay, the Gamepad’s hardware leaves much to be desired.
 The Gamepad weighs far less than the New iPad and, despite the giant screen in the middle, remains ergonomically sound.
 This portability comes at a cost – the battery life is atrocious, lasting a paltry three to five hours from a full charge.
-Any extended gaming sessions see the Gamepad becoming a wired controller rather quickly; luckily the charging cable is a generous eight feet long.

 Also, rather than opting for a capacitive screen like virtually every tablet screen available on the market, Nintendo has designed the Gamepad controller to use a resistive screen, similar to their own DS line of handhelds.
 Incapable of multi-touch and lacking the precision of its capacitive brethren, use of a stylus is virtually mandatory for any game requiring exact screen taps – spelling trouble when in the thick of any action.

 No Achievements?
 Why Bother Playing the Game Then?

 It’s a bit disappointing that there is no system-wide achievement or trophy system implemented.
 Sure, Nintendo has said that studios can create their own – and has even allowed Ubisoft to create its own Uplay app for download from the eShop – but the ability to share these achievements through Miiverse would have been fantastic.
 For those out there who enjoy the thrill of hunting down arbitrary objectives, this may be a deal breaker.